 Answering the detractors

 Criticisms are often spread about studies that find increased illness and death rates associated with formula feeding.
 For just this reason, each later study aggressively attempts to take into account any factors that have been purported as distorting previous study outcomes.
 These research papers address as many aspects as possible, from maternal education, to smoking, to income level, to day care usage and many more possibilities.
 The results continue to reveal the risks of formula feeding.

 It’s commonly said that formula feeding does not risk lives in industrialized nations where education and medical advances prevent increased deaths.
 The evidence is quite to the contrary.
 Some insist that the blame for the United States’ relatively high infant death rate lies with underprivileged communities.
 Again, it has been shown that elevated death rates among U.S. blacks cannot be attributed to poverty.
 Hispanic Americans rank similarly to African-American populations for socio-economic factors, but they match non-Hispanic whites in their lower infant mortality rates.
-The difference is not socio-economic; rather, the difference is in rates of formula use versus breastfeeding.
+The difference is not socio-economic; rather, it’s in rates of formula use versus breastfeeding.82-84

 A New York study sought to establish the connection between education, income and infant survival.
-It concluded strongly that the number of illnesses is increased by two to three times in formula-fed babies regardless of socioeconomic status or level of parental education.
-A later study in Israel confirmed the effects of formula feeding across all classes and education levels.
-The most recent analysis of this issue, again performed in the United States, reiterated that higher illness rates among formula-fed or formula-supplemented infants “did not differ among income groups.”
+It concluded strongly that the number of illnesses is increased by two to three times in formula-fed babies regardless of socioeconomic status or level of parental education.85 A later study in Israel confirmed the effects of formula feeding across all classes and education levels.86 The most recent analysis of this issue, again performed in the United States, reiterated that higher illness rates among formula-fed or formula-supplemented infants “did not differ among income groups.”87

 And beyond the first year